Wednesday, May 29, 2024

 As well as Aboriginal Sovereignty, some of the themes in the book include attitudes to the effect of white man's laws and regulations on Aboriginal communities, the development of many Aboriginal communities relying on Canberra for handouts for projects, 'bridging the gap', abuse of children, global warming and care of the environment in general.

-There are several stories meandering through the novel.
+There are several stories meandering through the novel as the plot is revealed through a river of time, often reversing on itself.
 There is humour in many places, often dark humour, as the author attempts in this saga to encourage the reader to think about the impact of colonisation on the life of the Aboriginal people.

-Praiseworthy is the winner of the 2024 Stella Prize and also the 2023 Queensland Literary Awards — Fiction Book Award.
-The novel is on the shortlist for the 2024 James Tait Black award.
+Praiseworthy is the winner of the 2024 Stella Prize, the 2024 Miles Franklin Literary Award and also the 2023 Queensland Literary Awards — Fiction Book Award.
+The novel also won the 2024 James Tait Black award for fiction (awarded by the University of Edinburgh) and also the Hawthornden Prize for imaginative literature.

 Think of the Children - Sydney Review of Books - 5 June 2023